charlesfoster/deletion_detector/README.md

 Note: the input sequences do NOT need to be aligned: `deletion_detector` assumes they aren't aligned, and aligns them as part of the analysis.
 At a future stage I might implement an option to skip alignment (for pre-aligned sequences).

 ## Benchmark
 All sequences within the provided file are compared to the specified reference sequence using parallel computation (tested on Ubuntu 22.04 and Mac OS), running in chunks so as to (hopefully) not exhaust all RAM.
 This method allows very large input files to be processed, but will vary from computer to computer based on your setup.
 If you receive out of memory errors, you probably need to split your input fasta into smaller files - judge based on your available RAM.

+There are two 'modes' to the program:
+- "Rich" mode: outfile has the deletion results and various QC metrics (see ["What do you get?"](#What-do-you-get) below)
+- "Quick" mode: outfile has the deletion results, but no extra QC metrics

-As a guide, with my 10-core (20-thread) processor (Intel(R) Core(TM) i9-10900X CPU @ 3.70GHz) and 64 GB RAM, I can process a 10.7 GB file with 351,995 sequences in ~582 seconds (just over nine and a half minutes), equating to an average of 867.53 iterations (sequences) per second.
+As a guide, with my 10-core (20-thread) processor (Intel(R) Core(TM) i9-10900X CPU @ 3.70GHz) and 64 GB RAM, I can process a 10.7 GB file with 351,995 sequences in:
+- "Rich" mode: ~582 seconds (just over nine and a half minutes), equating to an average of 867.53 iterations (sequences) per second
+- "Quick" mode: ~399 seconds (just over six and a half minutes), equating to an average of 1289.65 iterations (sequences) per second

 ## What do you need to run the program?
 At minimum: